At first sight, it wanted to kill me.

 “What am I going to do with Chester in the meantime?
 He hates me.”

-“Don’t take it personally,” Stan said, “Chester hates everything and everybody.
+“Don’t take it personally,” Stan said, “Chester hates everybody and everything.
 He has socialization issues.
 He hates other dogs.
 He hates his shadow.
 He even hates his tail: he will bark at it for days.”

 “Is there anything he likes?”
 I asked.

-“He loves the Home Shopping Network,” Stan said, “it’s why I brought him to your house.
+“He loves the Home Shopping Network,” Stan said, “it’s why I brought him to your place.
 You have cable.”

 It made a certain kind of Stan-sense.